yachty66/Stablecharacter/README.md

 2. figure what happens in the end when the user is finishing the test, ie how is going to be linked to the chat in the end
 3. figure out how i have to deploy it for optimal SEO results
 4. wrap it up and share it with people on reddit

+things i wanna implement:

+- personality database (ai version)?
+- add functionality to send voice messages via the chat
+- add function so that the bot can send voice message too
+- function for reading image
+- function for sending image

+the personality data